-Stefan Leo has made a name for himself as creator of quite unique furniture.
+Stefan Leo has made a name for himself as creator of unique furniture.
 Stefan is working for clients around the globe.
-His objects can be found in all DIOR boutiques all over the world, In Berlin Stefan has recently designed the complete DIOR flagship store.
+His objects can be found in DIOR boutiques all over the world.
+In Berlin Stefan has significantly contributed to the design of the DIOR flagship store.

 We are sitting down with Stefan Leo to speak about surfing and creating, and find out, what one has to do with the other.

 Stefan, we know each other for quite some time now, and in recent years you went through an incredible professional development.
 Can you tell us exactly what it is that you are doing?

 Very good question.
 That is actually kind of hard to say.
 Here in Germany we don’t really have a word for it.
 I am not a designer in the classical sense, no drawing board mastermind, that kind of stuff.
 But I am not a craftsman either.
 I really like the French concept of le créateur because that is what we do.
 My team and I, we create.
 We find new approaches to rather familiar objects, and often in random and chaotic processes.
 In our very own way we integrate all kinds of crafts and disciplines.
 We create new combinations in forms and surfaces and a large part of our work is hands-on experiments and is based on random chance.

 My role in the team is the puppeteer if you wish.
 The one who brings together things that had not been there before.
 The one who writes the script on the go.
 The one who spots the gold in a pile of chaotic experiments and who makes the story evolve around it.
 Puppeteer, real time storyteller, director, alchemist. - Créateur.
 It’s a wonderful job.

 And you are really successful with it.
 So what is it that you are doing right?
 What do your clients love about you?